epiStoa-calendar-making

 Every proposal must fit into an area of 200 mm (width) and 145 mm (height).

 This area may contain one or more pictures along with an explanatory text.
+With one figure, the text must not exceed 500 characters.

-The more images, the more self-explanatory must they be as there is correspondingly less space available for text.
 Avoid to overload a page with text and please leave enough space for the second language!

 Final check: Download these calendar page templates.
 Please make sure your image and text blocks do not exceed the spaces available.